oslabs-beta/LogYard/README.md

     1. Ensure you have Docker Desktop installed and opened, and that you are signed in with your Docker account.

-    2. Clone the LogYard repository using the following terminal command (you can visit the repo [here](https://github.com/oslabs-beta/LogYard)):
+    2. Clone the LogYard repository using the following terminal command:

         `git clone https://github.com/oslabs-beta/LogYard.git`